mliesenberg/self-driving-car-nano-degree/project-12-semantic-segmentation/README.md

  - [TensorFlow](https://www.tensorflow.org/)
  - [NumPy](http://www.numpy.org/)
  - [SciPy](https://www.scipy.org/)

 ##### Dataset
 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.

-### Start
-##### Implement
-Implement the code in the `main.py` module indicated by the "TODO" comments.
-The comments indicated with "OPTIONAL" tag are not required to complete.
 ##### Run
 Run the following command to run the project:
 ```
 python main.py
 ```
-**Note** If running this in Jupyter Notebook system messages, such as those regarding test status, may appear in the terminal rather than the notebook.

-### Submission
-1. Ensure you've passed all the unit tests.
-2. Ensure you pass all points on [the rubric](https://review.udacity.com/#!/rubrics/989/view).
-3. Submit the following in a zip file.
- - `helper.py`
- - `main.py`
- - `project_tests.py`
- - Newest inference images from `runs` folder

- ## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).